lawrab/nixos-config/README.md

 - **Modular Architecture** - Easy to understand, modify, and extend configuration
 - **Secret Management** - Secure handling of API keys and sensitive configuration
 - **Build Optimization** - Binary cache configuration for faster rebuilds
+- **Automatic Maintenance** - Weekly garbage collection and daily system updates keep the system clean and current

 Perfect for developers, Linux enthusiasts, and anyone interested in modern declarative system configuration with Wayland desktop environments.